senacor/cloud-native-training/05_service-mesh/README.md

 You need to enable mutual TLS by adding ISTIO_MUTUAL to the DestinationRule like shown below and deploy it with `kubectl apply -f catalogue-virtual-service.yaml`.

+This is how the DestinationRule must be defined as:

 ```
 apiVersion: networking.istio.io/v1alpha3
 kind: DestinationRule